13 Top-Rated Weekend Getaways in Maryland

 If you are a fan of repurposed buildings, book a stay at The Inn at Henderson's Wharf.
 This popular waterfront spot is in the Fells Point neighborhood, with cobbled streets and many shops and restaurants a short walk away.

-- Top-Rated Tourist Attractions in Baltimore
+- Read More: Top-Rated Attractions in Baltimore, Maryland

 A visit here is not complete without taking a stroll on what is known as "Historic Annapolis" to enjoy the restaurants, shopping, and beautiful architecture.
 After a busy day of walking through American history, take a break at the serene Quiet Waters Park, where you can stroll or rest along the South River.
 Before leaving the city, take an hour or two to tour the United State Naval Academy and the Maryland State House.